GlitchPhoenix98/Linux-trolling-script/README.md

 (Is this dumb?
 Yes.
 Is it pointless?
 Yes.
 But hey!
 I have to start somewhere.)

 WARNING: THIS MAY DESTROY THE EGOS OF ARCH ELITISTS.
+WARNING 2: This script is basically pointless if the person you send this to opens the script using a text editor.
+Oh well!